kayashaolu/webarch-lab-2/README.md

  - In this repository there is a file named `index.html`.
 This will be the file that contains the HTML of your one page website.
 You are tasked with adding the following content to the empty website:
    - The tab of the web page should say: "[your name]'s first website", i.e. my Chrome tab would say: "Kay's first website"
    	- Think about the tags that you should use for each piece of content
-    - The content of the website should be formated like the following:
+    - The content of the website should be formated like the following (ignore the horizontal rules):

 ---
 # [your name]'s First website!